NYAN-x-CAT/Lime-RAT/README.md

 <img src="https://i.imgur.com/1DYYXt4.gif">

-# LimeRAT v0.1.7.0 [BETA]
+# LimeRAT v0.1.7 [BETA]

 ***Simple yet powerful RAT which targeting Windows OS for educational purposes.
-This project is uncomplicated and easy to understand, targeting entry-level developers, It should improve your knowledge and skills as malware analysis and researcher.***
+This project is simple and easy to understand, It should give you a general knowledge about .NET malwares.***

 ---